MGDIS/core-ui/packages/styles/README.md

 - The `components/` folder holds styles specific to UI components, each in its own partial file.
 - The `layout/` folder contains styles related to the overall layout structure of the project.
 - The `utilities/` folder contains various utility classes and mixins to apply common styles throughout the project.
-- The `style.scss` file acts as the entry point, where all other partial files are imported and compiled into a single CSS file.
+- The `styles.scss` file acts as the entry point, where all other partial files are imported and compiled into a single CSS file.
 - The `custom-properties.scss` file where all the custom CSS properties are stored.

 Each folder contains an `_index.scss` in charge of importing all the folder files.